On finite-horizon approximation of an infinite-horizon feedback Nash equilibrium in discrete-time LQ games: Introduction

 \section{Introduction}

-As a powerful model for depicting multi-stage competition and cooperation, dynamic games are widely applied across various fields, such as robots \cite{robotics_game2025,robotics_attack2022,nature2019}, control theory \cite{1998basarNoncooperativeGame,TACgame2024,siam2024,automatica_game2025}, economics \cite{econometrica2022,aer2017,aer2016}, finance \cite{JFQA_2024,JCF2024}, and biology \cite{NatureMI_2021,Science_2004}.
-One of the most important solution concepts in dynamic games is the feedback Nash equilibrium (FNE), which has been extensively studied in \cite{1998basarNoncooperativeGame,siam2024,Liu_Guo_2024,tac_fne_2022,letters_2024}.
-Under FNE, each player makes decisions based on the current state and has no incentive to deviate from the strategy, as it results in a minimum cost.
-However, in infinite-horizon dynamic games, solving the coupled Riccati equations associated with the FNE is not always straightforward, even in linear-quadratic (LQ) settings, as they often involve unknown high-dimensional multivariate matrices to be solved, numerous cross-product terms between them, as well as high-order equations, which together make the computation challenging.
-This has motivated several studies on iterative solutions \cite{TACgame2024,letters_iterative_2020,Automatica_iterative_2023,arxiv_iteration_2024} and approximate solutions \cite{opt_2024,approximate_siopt_2023,sinica_2014,IFAC_Nortmann_Mylvaganam_2023}.
+As a powerful framework for modeling multi-stage competition and cooperation, dynamic games have been extensively studied across various fields, including robotics \cite{robotics_game2025,robotics_attack2022}, control theory \cite{1998basarNoncooperativeGame,engwerda2005lq, TACgame2024,siam2024,automatica_game2025}, economics \cite{econometrica2022,aer2017}, finance \cite{JFQA_2024,JCF2024}, and biology \cite{NatureMI_2021,Science_2004}.
+One of the most fundamental solution concepts in dynamic games is the feedback Nash equilibrium (FNE) \cite{1998basarNoncooperativeGame,engwerda2005lq,siam2024,Liu_Guo_2024,tac_fne_2022}.
+Under an FNE, each player determines actions based on the current state and has no incentive to deviate, as the strategy minimizes the player's own cost.
+However, in infinite-horizon linear-quadratic (LQ) dynamic games, solving the coupled Riccati equations associated with the FNEs is not always straightforward.
+These equations typically involve high-dimensional matrices, numerous cross-product terms, and nonlinear algebraic structures, which together make their computation challenging~\cite{1998basarNoncooperativeGame, engwerda2005lq}.
+This difficulty has motivated extensive research on iterative methods \cite{TACgame2024,letters_iterative_2020,Automatica_iterative_2023,iteration_2024} as well as approximate solution approaches \cite{opt_2024,approximate_siopt_2023,sinica_2014,IFAC_Nortmann_Mylvaganam_2023}.